 It’s funny: I was so unenthusiastic about going to Bora Bora.
 It was my final stop on my trip and I’d already fallen in love with so many wonderful islands.
 I fully expected Bora Bora to look exactly the same as them, but to be full of tourists and overpriced everything.

 But Bora Bora is special and you should totally go there.

 Was it my favourite island?
-No. It was a little too hard to travel on a budget, had me feeling a little too much like I was being ripped off, the food wasn’t as good, and the beaches actually weren’t as nice as the ones I’d spent time on on other islands.
+No. It had me feeling a little too much like I was being ripped off, the food wasn’t as good, and the beaches actually weren’t as nice as the ones I’d spent time on on other islands.
 But it was 100% the prettiest island overall.
 Being in Bora Bora is like being in a dream.

 So, Which Island Was My Favourite?